AMeijerNL/alfred-workflows/README.md

 * IP Address
 * Open folder in Sublime Text
 * Open folder in Terminal
-* Open in Adobe Illustrator
+* Open in Adobe Illustrator (confirmed for CS5)
-* Open in Adobe Photoshop
+* Open in Adobe Photoshop (confirmed for CS5)
 * Password Generator
 * Paste as plain text from hotkey
 * Recent Documents
 * Spotify
 * WiFi Toggler
 * VirtualBox Control

+# Notice

+* The Open in Adobe ... workflows support: CS6, CS5.5, CS5, CS4, CS3 and CS2.
+* So far, only confirmed correct usage for: CS5!

 Credits belong to the authors of each workflow.